updated 03Mar2022 DaneBrouwer

 - Safety Equipment List : Lab Safety Equipment List

 Check lab compliance as per the Laboratory Inspection Checklist.
-Completed checklist must be stored in the Lab Safety Binder in lab.
+Completed checklist must be stored either in the Lab Safety Binder in lab or in BioRaft online.
 These records must be maintained for >THREE YEARS.
-If lab is non-compliant, address issue immediately, and see Lab Safety spreadsheet for relevant contact person.
+If lab is non-compliant, address issue immediately and contact the LSC.

 Check first aid kit (by conference room) and order replacements (see checklist).

 - Chemical cabinet upkeep: ensure that...

 - Chemical Inventory: Update ChemTracker with the maximum amount of any chemicals currently used in lab.
 Login information is located in ChemSafety page.
 Contact Jennifer Mattler for further instructions on how to use ChemTracker.

 Go to the search tab-> owners tab-> type in Cutkosky -> search Then details tab at the bottom to edit!
 Add use the tab Mark already generated to add new chemicals!